elastic/kibana/packages/kbn-plugin-helpers/tasks/test/karma/README.md

 starting the test runner
 ========================

-Under the covers this command uses the `test:browser` task from kibana.
+Under the covers this command uses the `test:karma` task from kibana.
 This will execute your tasks once and exit when complete.

-When run with the `--dev` option, the command uses the `test:dev` task from kibana.
+When run with the `--dev` option, the command uses the `test:karma:debug` task from kibana.
 This task sets-up a test runner that will watch your code for changes and rebuild your tests when necessary.
 You access the test runner through a browser that it starts itself (via Karma).

 If your plugin consists of a number of internal plugins, you may wish to keep the tests